 If you want to reach the top of your industry—and it’s safe to assume that you do—it’s critical to provide high-quality, timely customer service.
 Without this, customer experience will suffer, which can lead to a decline in business.
 Live chat, messaging technology, and chatbots can help you reach all (or most) of your customer service-related KPIs.

-Here are some of the many benefits to implementing a chat commerce strategy:
+Here are some of the many benefits of implementing a chat commerce strategy:

 Chat technology is more than a social ecommerce trend.
 It’s also a trend that will affect sales teams, marketers, and customer service teams as it continues to grow in popularity for the foreseeable future.

-For example, a Facebook Shop is not only customizable but it’s simple to build out from scratch.
+For example, a Facebook Shop is not only customizable, but it’s simple to build out from scratch.
 You can get up and running in an hour or less.
 Adding to this is the compatibility between Facebook and Instagram.
 This allows you to double your reach without any additional work.
+You can also incorporate "live shopping" elements, so your customers can engage with product images and videos and buy with a few clicks.

 With your website design guiding you, customize your online store to showcase design elements and imagery that match your brand identity.
 This makes for a memorable shopping and checkout experience, all while helping build your brand.

-A customized shopping experience allows you to take your shop directly to social media, as opposed to hoping you can drive traffic through these channels to your ecommerce site.
+A social shopping experience allows you to take your shop directly to the right audience on social media, as opposed to hoping you can drive traffic through these channels to your ecommerce site.
 With one less step, your conversion rate may immediately improve.

 With influencer marketing at the forefront of social media for the last few years, it’s easy to forget that this strategy is still in its infancy.